tweissm35/Engineering_4_Notebook/README.md

 ## Bash Blink
 This was the one where I had to make two LEDs blink 10 times with a simple bash script.
 Going into this I had never written a bash script, so just about everything was new to me.
 The most unfamiliar thing was the for loops.
 I saw some alternate versions of them, so I guess I was lucky to have chosen correctly.
 The final issue I had is that I made some changes in GitHub, like adding comments.
 When I tested it on the Pi it didn't work.
 It turns out I had just forgotten to put spaces in front of my comments.
 It was an easy fix.
 The other thing I don't get is why gpio 0 refers to pin #17, that doesn't make any sense to me.

+## Python Blink
+This one was really similar to the previous one.
+My major hiccup was that I was using GPIO.board instead of GPIO.BCM.
+I don't fully understand the difference, but I know that saying 17 means pin 17 with BCM.
+I also forgot the second sleep, which caused some issue.
+Other than those it was fine.